MigrationFox Docs

 What it produces

 Five data slices per scan: environments, solutions, flows, apps, and DLP policies.
-Plus a tenant-wide connector usage matrix that aggregates every connector referenced by any flow or app and cross-references it against every active DLP policy to flag “blocked connectors still in use” — the silently-broken artefacts in every tenant.
+Plus a tenant-wide connector usage matrix that aggregates every connector referenced by any flow or app and cross-references it against every active DLP policy to flag “blocked connectors still in use” — the silently-broken artifacts in every tenant.

 When to run it